-Happy 25th Anniversary to Public Enemy’s Apocalypse 91…The Enemy Strikes Black, originally released October 1, 1991.
+Happy 25th Anniversary to Public Enemy’s fourth studio album Apocalypse 91…The Enemy Strikes Black, originally released October 1, 1991.

 Ten years ago I went to a Halloween party and saw a twentysomething dressed as Flavor Flav.
 He was wearing a blue jumpsuit, a Viking helmet, and a large clock around his neck.
 Being the Public Enemy superfan that I am, I asked him to do the Original Recipe Flavor Flav dance.
 He looked at me like I was speaking Swedish.

 I repeated, “You know, The Original Flavor Flav dance, like in the video for ‘911 Is a Joke?’”
 He continued staring at me blankly.

 “Never heard of them,” he responded.
 “I’m just dressed up like this because I like The Surreal Life.”